 Office of Graduate Programs, 251 Frances Willson Thompson Library

 Department of Public Safety, Hubbard Building

 School of Education and Human Services, 444 David M. French Hall

-School of Health Professions and Studies, 3180 William S. White Building
+College of Health Sciences, 3180 William S. White Building

 School of Management, 2200 Riverfront BuildingStudent Accounts Office, 264 University Pavilion